mgao6767/frds/docs/usage.md

 ## Example Output

-Below is an example output for [`tangibility`](/measures/tangibility), defined as the Property, Plant and Equipment (Net) scaled by Assets (Total), estimated for all firms in the Compustat Fundamental Annual.
+Below is an example output for [`Asset Tangibility`](/measures/asset_tangibility), defined as the Property, Plant and Equipment (Net) scaled by Assets (Total), estimated for all firms in the Compustat Fundamental Annual.

 ![result-tangibility](https://github.com/mgao6767/frds/raw/master/images/result-tangibility.png)